Oxnard, California: Environmental issues

 Pesticides are used in the agricultural fields surrounding Oxnard, as the area is one of the nation's leading strawberry producers, with agriculture being one of the top contributors to Oxnard's economy.
 Strawberries depend on large applications of fumigants containing pesticides.
 The Center for Health Journalism reported four ZIP codes with the highest pesticide use in the state clustered around Oxnard.

-Rio Mesa High School, surrounded by agricultural fields of the Oxnard Plain, has been at the center of a Title VI Civil Rights Act complaint since 1999, covering three generations.
-Title VI prohibits recipients of federal funding from discriminating on the basis of race, color or national origin.
-The U.S. Environmental Protection Agency (EPA) routinely awards California pesticide regulators millions of dollars in grants.
-The EPA is required to ensure the recipients of its funding to be in compliance with Title VI.
-The plaintiffs argue that California pesticide regulators violated Title VI, by approving permits for toxins that disproportionately impacted Latino schoolchildren, who attended schools adjacent to fields with the highest methyl bromide levels in the state.

 Architecture

 The historical architectural styles of Oxnard ranch family homes are Victorian era, Italian style, and Carpenter Gothic.
 In the Henry T. Oxnard Historic District, there are five Prairie School and eight Tudor Revival homes.
 The district includes Mission/Spanish Revival, Bungalow/craftsman, Colonial Revival, and other architecture.

 Cityscape

-Oxnard is a combination of neighborhoods, and urban development focused on the downtown, coastline, and harbor areas.
+Oxnard is a combination of neighborhoods and urban development focused on the downtown, coastline, and harbor areas.
 The city's main land uses are industrial, residential, commercial, and open space.
-The city is characterized by one and two-story buildings.
+One and two-story buildings characterize the city.
 The two tallest buildings in the county are in the northern part of the city at Topa Financial Plaza.
-The fourteen floor high-rise was built in 1973 and the 21 floor high-rise was built in 1986.
+The fourteen-floor high-rise was built in 1973, and the 21-floor high-rise was built in 1986.
 The city is surrounded by agricultural land and the Pacific Ocean, as well as the Santa Clara River.
 The city's primary development lies along Highway 101 and the other main roads.

-The Henry T. Oxnard Historic District is a 70 acre historic district that was listed on the National Register of Historic Places in Oxnard.
-Covering approximately F and G Sts., between Palm and 5th Sts., in the city, the district includes 139 contributing buildings and includes homes mostly built before 1925.
-It contains Craftsman and Revival architecture in abundance.
+The Henry T. Oxnard Historic District is a 70 acre historic district that is listed on the National Register of Historic Places in Oxnard.
+Covering F and G Streets between Palm and 5th Sts., in the city, the district includes 142 houses, 139 which are "contributing buildings" and includes homes built mostly between 1906 and 1925.
+It contains abundant American-Craftsman and Revival architecture.
+Eric Andrist, owner of the district's Henry Levy House since 2021, has created a new website with a database of all of the houses and their basic stats and histories.
+He found that the original research to create the historic district was full of errors and is setting out to find documentation to correct it all with evidence including old news articles.

 Ormond Beach is a beach along the Oxnard coast.
 The beach, which stretches for two miles, adjoins the Ormond Wetlands, some farmland, and power plant remains.
-It covers the area in between Points Hueneme and Mugu, and is a well-known birding area.
-The beach historically contained marshes, salt flat, sloughs, and lagoons, but surrounding agriculture and industry have drained, filled, and degraded the beach and wetlands.
-However, there is still a dune-transition zone-marsh system along much of the beach.
+It covers the area in between Points Hueneme and Mugu and is a well-known birding area.
+The beach historically contained marshes, salt flats, sloughs, and lagoons, but surrounding agriculture and industry have drained, filled, and degraded the beach and wetlands.
+A dune-transition zone-marsh system is still along much of the beach.